How to control LED strips (WS2812) with Chamsys MagicQ

-This blog is an elaboration of my YouTube video which has been fairly well received since I uploaded it in December as seen below.
+This blog is an elaboration of my YouTube video which has been fairly well received since I uploaded it.

 I’ll be going into more detail into what’s theoretically possible in terms of maximum outputs and total length in this blog, as well as outlining a few hiccups I had along the way.

 On the whole, it’s pretty impressive what you can do with LED tape and perspex as we’ve created a number of 2D and 3D infinity elements.
 You can give 2d shapes a new sense of depth and the possibilities are endless.

 6 months ago, I had no idea about anything light related.
 The term DMX was often used by the external lighting crew and the whole concept seemed pretty complicated.
 I can assure you that once a few fundamentals click, such as understanding electricity and DMX universes, you’ll be confident in creating your own installations.
 All it takes is a few dedicated hours on YouTube,

 Building on what I’d learned, we created a new stage for Trippy Visions for our March tour in Leeds, Manchester and Liverpool.
 We’ve unofficially named it the ‘Octowarp’ but it’s still open for discussion.
 It does look like something out of Star Wars though.

 The video explains the how-to part of the process pretty well.
 Before you start though, I suggest watching the following videos